 The FRCGW tax rate is currently 12.5%.

-Historically, for contracts that were entered into from 1 July 2016 and before 1 July 2017, even if they were not due to settle until after 1 July 2017, the FRCGW withholding tax rate was 10% and applied to real property disposals where the contract price is $2 million and above.
+Historically, for contracts that were entered into from 1 July 2016 and before 1 July 2017, even if they did settle until after 1 July 2017, the FRCGW withholding tax rate was 10% and applied to real property disposals where the contract price is $2 million and above.

 Where a vendor enters into a contract on or after 1 July 2017 and disposes of certain asset types (or receives a lease premium for the grant of a lease over Australian real property), it imposes an obligation on purchasers to withhold 12.5% of the purchase price and pay it to Australian Taxation Office.